gwpy/gwpy/docs/examples/gw_ex_compare_spectra.rst

 .. literalinclude:: ../../examples/gw_ex_compare_spectra.py
    :lines: 25

-Then we can fetch the :class:`~gwpy.timeseries.core.TimeSeries` data for both times for the in-loop photodiode signal for the intensity stabilisation servo of the pre-stabilised laser:
+Then we can fetch the :class:`~gwpy.timeseries.core.TimeSeries` data for both times for the in-loop photodiode signal for the intensity stabilisation servo (ISS) of the pre-stabilised laser (PSL):

 .. literalinclude:: ../../examples/gw_ex_compare_spectra.py
    :lines: 16,28-31

-We can now calculate the amplitude spectral density for each time,
+We can now calculate the amplitude spectral density (ASD) for each time using the :meth:`~gwpy.timeseries.core.TimeSeries.asd` method,

 .. literalinclude:: ../../examples/gw_ex_compare_spectra.py
    :lines: 34-35